-The prevailing regional vegetation type in the LSA is Eastern Free State Sandy Grassland, which is not listed as a threatened vegetation at a national level, according to the NEMBA Threatened Ecosystems (2021).
-According to the Free State Biodiversity Sector Plan technical report however, the adjusted/provincial status of Eastern Free State Sandy Grassland is Vulnerable.
+Two regional vegetation types characterise the LSA, namely Eastern Free State Sandy Grassland and Low Escarpment Moist Grassland.
+According to the NEMBA Threatened Ecosystems (2021), neither vegetation type is listed as threatened at a national level.
+It is noted however, that according to the Free State Biodiversity Sector Plan technical report, the adjusted/provincial status of Eastern Free State Sandy Grassland is Vulnerable.